Our British International Curriculum

 - The British Compulsory Education begins at the age of 5 whereas the Spanish goes from 6 to 16, which gives a total of 11 years of schooling.

 - At the end of the Secondary Compulsory Education (Year 11), students take the Cambridge external exams named I.G.C.S.E.
 (International General Certificate of Secondary School).
-After obtaining I.G.C.S.E., students may enter the Upper Secondary School (Bachillerato in Spanish).
+After obtaining I.G.C.S.E., students may enter the Highh School stage (Bachillerato in Spanish).

-- At the end of this period, they may take the Cambridge A-level exams, which will also allow them to enter directly into universities all over the world.
+- At the end of this period, they may take the International A-level exams, which will also allow them to enter directly into universities all over the world, including all Spanish universities.